Eomys/pyleecan-doc/tuto_multisimulation.rst

 |                |              | *VarParam* *DataKeeper*               |
 +----------------+--------------+---------------------------------------+

 Reference simulation results are stored in the properties inherited from Output and other simulation results are stored in a list of *Output* and/or in a dict containing *DataKeeper*, according to *VarParam* parameters.
-Paramaters variation are stored in a specific list of *ParamExplorerSet* created at the beginning of the simulation.
+Paramater variations are stored in a specific list of *ParamExplorerSet* created at the beginning of the simulation.

-If ``VarParam.is_keep_all_output`` is True, each output of each simulation is stored in the output_list.
+If ``VarParam.is_keep_all_output`` is True, then each output of each simulation is stored in the output_list.
 This option is set as False by default to avoid memory issues.

-The class has some getters to gather results: list slice can be extracted according to some input values e.g. extract average torque for simulations with a specific value of slot angle or a specific speed.
-To ease the access to the results, *XOutput* behave like a dictionary to access directly to ``XOutput.xout_dict`` and like a list to access directly to ``XOuput.output_list``.
-Furthermore, ``len(XOutput)`` returns the number of simulation, which is 6 in this case.
+The class has some getters to gather results: list slices can be extracted according to some input values e.g. extract average torque for simulations with a specific value of slot angle or a specific speed.
+To ease the access to the results, *XOutput* behaves like a dictionary to access directly to ``XOutput.xout_dict`` and like a list to access directly to ``XOuput.output_list``.
+Furthermore, ``len(XOutput)`` returns the number of simulations, which is 6 in this case.
 For this example, the following call returns a list containing the average torque for each simulation with the stator scale factor set to 0.99.

 .. code:: python